gr3taa/Challenge_Two/README.md

 it is possible to add a non zero elements through the call operator.

 In `matrix.hpp` there are also implemented some friend function:
-+ product function between a matrix and a vector
++ product function between a matrix and a vector.
-+ read_matrix that read the matrix written in matrix market format.
-+ norm function that compute the one, infinity and Frobenius norm through the others function `norm_one`, `norm_infinity`,`norm_frobenius`.
++ comparison operator.

-`chrono.hpp` allows to time the matrix-vector product.
+`chrono.hpp` allows to time the operations.

 `Insp_131.mtx` is the file that contains the sparse matrix.